-Fiscal constraint in the Federal Aid Highway Program is a requirement of 23 U.S.C.
-Section 135(f) (2)(D) and (E).
+Fiscal constraint in the Federal Aid Highway Program is a requirement of joint FHWA/FTA regulations for Statewide and Metropolitan Transportation Planning at 23 CFR 450.
 Fiscal constraint requires that the STIP only include projects for which funding is committed or reasonably expected to be available.
-VDOT implements this requirement through the annual adoption by the Transportation Board of a financially balanced STIP.
-The STIP summarizes current estimated costs for all projects and all phases for the next five years.
+VDOT implements this requirement through the annual adoption by the Transportation Board of a financially balanced SYIP, which provides the basis for the STIP.
+The SYIP summarizes current estimated costs for all projects and all phases for the next six years.
 Total available resources are based on best estimates of Federal Aid Revenues and state revenues.
-Within the STIP for Federal Fiscal Years 2018 through 2021, debt service on the Series 2017 Notes is or will be included as an anticipated expenditure along with other anticipated expenditures for the National Highway System.
+Within the STIP for Federal Fiscal Years 2018 through 2021, as well as in the draft STIP for Federal Fiscal Years 2021 through 2024, debt service on the Series 2020 Notes will be included as an anticipated expenditure supported by eligible federal aid highway reimbursements.